 Acadia National Park has a rich legacy of scientific activity.
 The Mount Desert Island Historical Society cares for an important collection of historic natural history notes recorded by a group of students from Harvard known as the Champlain Society.
 These students spent a decade in the 1880s exploring island ecosystems and documenting their findings.
 The first three summer camp logs of the C.S. were published as the 2021 Chebacco, edited by Schoodic Institute science communication specialist Catherine Schmitt.

-With a goal to use Champlain Society notes and other historical data as a baseline from which to measure changes seen today, the Historical Society joined with Schoodic Institute, College of the Atlantic, the Mount Desert Island Biological Laboratory, A Climate to Thrive, and Acadia National Park to create a story map representing 140 years of data related to these topics, including observations of birds, bees, butterflies, and moths made by members of the Champlain Society in the 1880s and William Procter and other scientists in the early 1900s.
+With a goal to use Champlain Society notes and other historical data as a baseline from which to measure changes seen today, in 2021 we created a story map representing 140 years of data related to these topics, including observations of birds, bees, butterflies, and moths made by members of the Champlain Society in the 1880s and William Procter and other scientists in the early 1900s.
 Insects are a big category, so this study is focused on pollinators (bees, butterflies, moths) with a plan to expand into other species and datasets as time allows.

 Explore the story map and data: